NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Bloom Cultist.md

     desc: "_Monstrous Bloom_"

   - name: "Absorb the Bloom"
     desc: "`pf2:1` (divine,manipulate) The bloom cultist places a hand against the wall or floor in the Cradle of Lamashtu and utters a prayer to the Mother of Monsters.
-Filaments of fungus slither up into the cultist's flesh, healing 4d6 points of damage.
+Filaments of fungus slither up into the cultist's flesh, healing 4d6 healing points of damage.
 The cultist can't Absorb the Bloom for 24 hours."

 ```